Submitting Proposals for the Business History Conference Annual Meeting: A Roadmap to the Process

 The BHC does its best to inform applicants of selection decisions well in advance of the meeting, so that they may arrange travel and secure funding from their home institutions or external sources.
 Within a reasonable time after these notices go out, we ask selected presenters to confirm their participation.
 In the event that unforeseen circumstances (such as ill health or problems with funding) force a confirmed participant to cancel their participation, that individual has the obligation to inform the chair of the program committee and the BHC organizing staff as soon as possible.

-The BHC requires all individuals appearing on the program (paper presenters, session chairs, and commentators) to register for the conference, although it does not require membership in the organization to participate in the meeting.
+The BHC requires all paper presenters, chairs, and discussants to register for the conference, although it does not require membership in the organization to participate in the meeting.
+For co-authored papers, at least one author must register and attend the conference.
 All paper presenters must submit abstracts for the conference webpage, with a deadline usually set several weeks in advance of the meeting.
 The organization also gives presenters the option of posting their full papers.
 We typically ask paper presenters to send their papers to the panel's commentator, chair, and other presenters three weeks before the conference.
 Presenters who would like a later deadline should negotiate it with their commentator.

 Finally, the BHC has a tradition of relatively short presentations to allow for approximately twenty to thirty minutes of discussion in each session.
 Presenters who write more extensive papers should give commentators a clear sense of how they intend to condense their arguments during the panel.